joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/creating-gradient-lines-and-fills.md

-Although the fifth parameter, the transformation matrix, is optional, it is commonly used because it provides an easy and powerful way to control the gradient’s appearance.
+Although the fifth parameter, the transformation matrix, is optional, it is commonly used because it provides an easy and powerful way to control the gradient's appearance.
 This parameter accepts a Matrix instance.
-The easiest way to create a Matrix object for a gradient is to use the Matrix class’s `createGradientBox()` method.
+The easiest way to create a Matrix object for a gradient is to use the Matrix class's `createGradientBox()` method.

 </div>